department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/Research/0924-2024-SC-Updates/research-findings.md

 5. Veterans that went through the non-VA medical records flow felt inclined to give an answer to the limiting consent page when it was not required.

-   * P8 caught that he was limiting information and removed it from the evidence summary screen
+   * One Veteran caught that they were limiting information, and removed it from the evidence summary screen.

-   * P10 put “no” in the limiting consent box, and did not realize that it was labeled as “added a limitation”
+   * Another Veteran wrote “no” in the limiting consent box, but did not realize that it was labeled as “added a limitation”.

 ## **Recommendations**